rebelsky/sams-assorted-musings-reflections/bad-software-2018-03-04.md

 But it ended up wasting ten minutes of class time.

 I've had lots of other problems with the system.
-The "Mute Image" button doesn't work.
-They've had to physically reboot the hardware part of the system at least twice [7].
+The "Mute Image" button doesn't work [7].
+They've had to physically reboot the hardware part of the system at least twice [8].
 At some point when they rebooted it, the resolution changed and we have not been able to get it back to the old resolution.
 I don't know why they don't just accept that we got a lemon and ask the vendor to fix it.